You already know the most basic water saving tips — "Turn the water off while you brush your teeth," and "Do larger loads of laundry."

 - If you wash dishes by hand, fill the sink with some soapy water to keep the faucet from constantly running.
 When you're done, rinse with a gentle stream of water rather than turning on the faucet full blast.

-- Fit your sink with an aerator which will mix air in with your water.
-This will lessen your water usage by making the stream of water a touch more misty.
+- Fit your sink with an aerator to mix air with your water.
+This lessens your water usage by making the stream of water a touch more misty.

-- Much like you should only wash full loads of laundry, if you have a dishwasher, running a full cycle saves more water than hand washing dishes.
+- You've heard that you should wash only full loads of laundry.
+The same rule applies to your dishwasher.
+Running a full cycle saves more water than hand washing dishes.

-- Keep a pitcher of cold water ready for drinking in the fridge rather than waiting for the water to get cold every time you're thirsty.
+- A lot of water is wasted on a daily basis by simply running it and waiting for it to reach the proper temperature.
+You can omit this wasteful process by keeping a pitcher of cold water in the fridge for drinking rather than waiting for the water to get cold every time you're thirsty.

 Other Water Saving Tips

-- Obviously you should fix any leaks you have as soon as possible, but you should also insulate your pipes.
+- Insulate your pipes.
 This will allow your water to heat up faster so there is less waste as you wait for the temperature you need.

 - Only water your lawn every 5-7 days in the summer and every 2 weeks in the winter.
 Watering in the morning eliminates the risk of wasting water due to evaporation.

-- Switch to a high efficiency washing machine which will use only 15 gallons of water instead of the traditional 23 gallons.
+- Switch to a high efficiency washing machine.
+They use only 15 gallons of water instead of the traditional 23 gallons.

 - Go to a carwash that recycles water rather than washing your car at home.

-If you enjoyed this plumbing article, please check out other posts on our blog and join us on Facebook, Twitter, LinkedIn, and Google+ to see why the Greenville, SC area calls us "The Picky People's Plumber!"
+If you enjoyed this plumbing article, please check out other posts on our blog and join us on Facebook or Twitter to see why the Greenville, SC area calls us "The Picky People's Plumber!"